Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 32 active transport stops operating within Jamberoo.
-These are served by a mix of buses along five individual routes, collectively providing 60 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 209 meters from the nearest stop.
-In this primarily residential area, most commuters travel outward.
-The car remains the dominant mode at 91%, with 7% walking.
+Public transport analysis reveals 32 active transport stops operating within Jamberoo.
+These stops are serviced by 5 individual routes, collectively providing 60 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 209 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 91%, with 7% walking.
 Vehicle ownership averages 2.0 per dwelling, above the regional average.

-A high 35.9% of residents work from home, as per the 2021 Census, which may reflect COVID-19 conditions.
+A high 35.9% of residents work from home (2021 Census).
 Service frequency averages 8 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport